Picture by Bill Oxford

 - Employees experiencing stress may accidentally leak sensitive data or dangerously mishandle the actual viruses themselves;

 - Terminated IT personnel, especially those in administrative roles, may sabotage IT operations in retaliation;

 - Scientists may seek to capitalize on the money and attention given to the sector by taking IP they’ve developed to competitors or to attract investments to their own startups;

 - Researchers may seek to generate a new crisis by releasing bioweapons.
 This was the suspected motivation of Dr Bruce Ivins, who allegedly sent letters laced with anthrax to US Senators a month after the September 11 attacks to revive interest and funding for his failing anthrax research program.

 Are governments and organizations ready to manage these risks, especially during the COVID-19 crisis?

-Companies, for their part, should understand that a holistic insider risk programme provides the strongest defense against the loss of intellectual property and other damage caused by insiders.
-Implementing a comprehensive program may challenge smaller companies but there are few shortcuts in security.
+Companies, for their part, should understand that a holistic insider risk programme provides the strongest defence against the loss of intellectual property and other damage caused by insiders.
+Implementing a comprehensive program may challenge smaller companies, but there are few shortcuts in security.
 Signpost Six has identified fourteen key countermeasures that enable organizations to manage and control the significant threat insider risk pose.